 One of the biggest issues at any public beach is that everything looks the same.
 Everyone has brightly colored umbrellas, chairs and blankets.
 Spend time in or down by the water and you can easily end up searching for your stuff.
-Help your area stand out and make it easy to find amidst the crowd with a balloon, flag, or kite tail attached to your beach umbrella.
+Help your area stand out and make it easy to find amidst the crowd by planting a flag or wind spinner, or even attaching a kite tail attached to your beach umbrella.
 There is almost always a nice breeze to blow it around and make it visible from a distance.

 Instruct children to go to the lifeguard’s chair if they are lost, and give them a reference point like a house or building to help them locate your spot.

 This is one of the most popular beach related hacks on the web.
 Unfortunately, I don’t know if I’ll have a bread tag on me when my flip flop breaks.
 Safety pins and/or bobby pins might be a more reasonable item to have stashed in your beach bag.

 You want something to put around or through the button to make it larger than the hole so it won’t come out again.
 It doesn’t have to be pretty, it just needs to get you through the day so you can buy a new pair.

 Dry sand is loose.
 That’s the reason your umbrella will fall over after you stick it into the sand.
 Take a page out of the professional sandcastle-maker’s book and use a mixture of water and sand (50/50 is good) to fill the hole.
 The water compacts the sand and makes it stronger.

 Here are a couple of hacks to help beat the heat, aside from the obvious taking a dip in the water!